“I wish I could tell you that my path to motherhood was an easy one, but like all things worth having, it took time and patience.

 I feared maybe I manifested this into happening, that my negative thoughts caused me to miscarry.
 I was lying on the table, sobbing, embarrassed I was crying, thinking maybe I was in a bad dream.
 It felt like I was outside of my body watching this happen to me.
 Watching myself cry, but not feeling anything, other than numbness.
 I cried alone while getting dressed in a small bathroom, reeling from what just happened.
 When we left the doctor’s office, it was around 6:30 in the evening.
 It was dark and cold, but the street was decorated for Christmas.
 There were lanterns and wreaths all around me, blinking lights and holiday greetings on all the homes and businesses that lined the street.
 I thought I was going to faint from it all.
 The worst moment of my life being drowned out by Christmas carols.
 It was like a sick joke.
 Instead of celebrating our miracle with family over the holidays, we were going to have to tell everyone the horrible news.
 We were going to ruin Christmas.

 We truly believed this would be a one and done type of procedure.
-Never did we prepare ourselves for 7cycles, 5 with my own eggs which turned out to be non-viable, and then 2 more with a donor, which was a total disaster.
-Here I thought I might need little assistance because I was a few years older and had miscarried in the past.
-We had to do IVF because of Rocky’s vasectomy, but to learn that IVF was a dead end due to my eggs being old and rotten, (not quite the technical terms the doctor used but that’s exactly how I felt), that was a blow we weren’t prepared for.
+Never did we prepare ourselves for 7 cycles, 5 with my own eggs which turned out to be non-viable, and then 2 more with a donor, which was a total disaster.
+We had to do IVF because of Rocky’s vasectomy, but to learn that IVF was a dead end due to my eggs being old and rotten (not quite the technical terms the doctor used but that’s exactly how I felt), felt like a blow we weren’t prepared for.

 Completely out of hope for having a healthy pregnancy, I still held on to the belief that I could be a mother another way.
 Through adoption.
 At first my husband was not on board.
 I hate to even type that sentence now, but at the time, he didn’t want to venture down that road.
 He had two healthy children and was weary from all the IVF failures.
 He was at the end of the line in our journey, but I wasn’t ready to stop just yet.
 Here comes that tenacity!
 After some convincing, he decided to give adoption a chance and we dove in headfirst, again completely naive to what lied ahead.
 Now this is the part of the story where I’m going to get a bit spiritual.
 I’m not a church goer, but I’ve always believed in a God.
 Too many blessings have happened in my life for me to ignore that.
 And this is where I witnessed a miracle and learned about God’s timing.

 Preparation alone for adoption can take months to years.
-There are all sorts of back ground checks and clearances to pass, fingerprinting, and of course the home study, where a case worker learns all about you and visits your home to make sure it is an appropriate environment for a baby.
+There are all sorts of background checks and clearances to pass, fingerprinting, and of course the home study, where a case worker learns all about you and visits your home to make sure it’s an appropriate environment for a baby.
 We were told that process would take about 6 months to complete and then finding a baby and getting matched could take years.
 So when our clearances and home study were completed within 2 months and we were matched with a baby 3 weeks later, we were shocked to say the least.
-Somehow we found ourselves on the express train to adoption and we were completely taken aback by how quickly things were progressing.
+Somehow, we found ourselves on the express train to adoption and we were completely taken aback by how quickly things were progressing.

 Feeling completely blessed by how easily it was coming together, we began preparing for a baby boy who was due January 19th, 2018.
 Over the next few weeks and months we got to know our birth mother better.
 Her name was Shay, she was located in Alabama, so we weren’t able to physically interact with her but we exchanged texts and phone calls, shared photos and stories, and I expressed my appreciation for her sacrifice and my excitement for the birth of the baby.
 We bonded over our dreams for this child.
 But despite all our conversations and blissful bonding moments, there was something about her that didn’t feel right.
 She would often ask for more money.
 She would dangle the baby in front of us like a carrot, using him as a way to get what she wanted.
 Feverishly calling to get money overnighted for emergencies like her furniture getting repoed, or her car breaking down.
 She tugged at our heart strings.
 We wanted the best for her and the baby, so we would panic and call the agency and plead with them to send more money so she wouldn’t change her mind and take him away from us.